CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 * NetCDF (with C, C++, and Fortran support)
 * I/O API
 * Slurm Scheduler
-* AWS CLI v3.0
+* AWS CLI v3.0 installed in a virtual environment
-* Edit YAML Configuration Files using vi or other editor (doesn't accept tabs as spacing)
+* Edit YAML Configuration Files using vi, nedit or other editor (yaml doesn't accept tabs as spacing)

 ### Hardware Requirements